ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/setup-examples/Kubernetes/google-gke.markdown

 For setting up a secured Kubernetes cluster, you must have your own domain and certificate.
 The RavenDB setup wizard with Let's Encrypt is not supported for this scenario.

-In this guide we are going to use a wildcard certificate for *.example.ravendb.cloud and a RavenDB developer license.

-To deploy the secrets run the following commands.
-If you decide to change any of the secret names, make sure you edit the .yaml files respectively.
+There are a few ways you can get a certificate.
+One way is to purchase it from a well known certificate authority.

+[Let's Encrypt](https://letsencrypt.org/) is a certificate authority which provides free certificates.
+There are many tools available online that automate the process of getting the certificate from Let's Encrypt.
+Two examples are [Certbot](https://certbot.eff.org/) and a C# client called [Certes](https://github.com/fszlin/certes/).

+RavenDB will accept PFX server certificates which contain the private key, are not expired, and have the following fields:

+- KeyUsage: DigitalSignature, KeyEncipherment
+- ExtendedKeyUsage: Client Authentication, Server Authentication

+If you wish to use a self-signed certificate, you must register the CA certificate in the OS.
+A docker image can be created based on the RavenDB image:

 {CODE-BLOCK:bash}
-kubectl create secret generic license --from-file=./license.json {CODE-BLOCK/}
+FROM ravendb/ravendb:latest
+ADD my-ca.crt /usr/local/share/ca-certificates/my-ca.crt
+RUN update-ca-certificates
+{CODE-BLOCK/}

+In this guide we are going to use a wildcard certificate for *.example.ravendb.cloud and a RavenDB developer license ([get a license here](https://ravendb.net/buy)).

+You first need to convert the license and certificate files to base64.
+For example, in C# it can be done like this:

 {CODE-BLOCK:bash}
+Convert.ToBase64String(File.ReadAllBytes("example.ravendb.cloud.pfx"))
+{CODE-BLOCK/}
+Or in powershell:
+{CODE-BLOCK:bash}
+[Convert]::ToBase64String([IO.File]::ReadAllBytes("example.ravendb.cloud.pfx"))
+{CODE-BLOCK/}

+Download [secrets.yaml](yamls/gke/secrets.yaml) and edit it with the base64 values of the license and certificate.
+Then deploy it to the cluster.

+{CODE-BLOCK:bash}
-kubectl create secret generic ssl --from-file=./example.ravendb.cloud.pfx {CODE-BLOCK/}
+kubectl create -f .\secrets.yaml
+{CODE-BLOCK/}

 ## Deploying the HAProxy Ingress Controller